Bachelor of Natural Resources, Sustainable Coastal Management

 The study programme, that is one of the few Bachelor Programmes in Europe focusing on Coastal issues, prepares students for working with issues that actually matters.
 After completing the programme the students will in particular be able to:

 - Analyse environmental challenges and find constructive solutions to multifaceted environmental problems.

 - Understand human-nature interactions in the context of natural resource management.

-- Recognize the potential of the Bioeconomy sector, with particular focus on how new innovation can both contribute to solving environmental challenges and enhance the economy.
+- Recognize the potential of the Bioeconomy sector, with particular focus on how new innovation can both contribute to solve environmental challenges and enhance the economy.

 The curriculum is multidisciplinary and explores the links between coastal problems and other challenges that our planet is facing currently such as marine pollution, deforestation, waste water management etc.

 The language of instruction

 The programme is in its entirety taught in English.

-Special focus is put on the coastal area and on the Baltic Sea as a case study, but the programme gives a broad environmental understanding that is useful in a braod spectrum ofenvironmental careers.
+Special focus is put on the coastal area and on the Baltic Sea as a case study, but the programme gives a wide environmental understanding that is useful in a braod spectrum ofenvironmental careers.
 The curriculum consists of courses like Coastal Ecology, Geographic Information Systems Environmental Impact Assessment and Fisheries Resource Management.